 The majority of people, 288, did not feel comfortable touching surfaces in the hospital (75%) and 75 respondents still felt comfortable (25%).
-187 people did not feel comfortable going to hospitals during the COVID-19 pandemic (62%) and 116 respondents were still comfortable going to the hospital (38%).
-The number of people that had received the COVID Vaccine was 172 (57%) and 131 respondents were yet to get the vaccine (43%).
+One hundred and eighty seven people did not feel comfortable going to hospitals during the COVID-19 pandemic (62%) and 116 respondents were still comfortable going to the hospital (38%).
 For the “How safe would you feel if you were protected by some kind of barrier or shielding between you and anyone you interact with in a hospital?” question, the most common response was pretty safe with 123 respondents (41%) but the general trend was people feeling much more comfortable with the existence of some form of protection between whomever they were interacting with at the hospital.
 The question, “Are you afraid to go to hospitals during the pandemic?”, the participants overwhelmingly responded “Yes” (60.5%).
-Those who answered “No” made up only 39.5% of respondents.
-In both categories of respondents, there were more vaccinated females than any other group.
+Those who answered “No” made up only 39.5%.
+In both categories, there were more vaccinated females than any other group.
 There were more vaccinated participants who answered “No”, however there was no difference between the two groups for the respondents who answered “Yes” (Figure 2).
 When survey respondents were asked whether they would “be receptive to changes in the way that hospitals go about the check-in/ triage process?”, a clear majority of 278 respondents said they would be open to the idea which makes up 92% of the total population.
 Those who answered “No” are evenly split between the 4 groups.
 Vaccinated people yet again, made up the majority of respondents who responded “Yes”, especially vaccinated females (Figure 3).

-We computed the chi-squared values to determine if there was a statistically significant difference between different groups of people such as Males and Females, COVID positive or negative, vaccinated or not, etc. We found that there was no statistically significant difference in the data we are comparing.
-This means that there wasn’t a difference in the way that each group responded overall.

 Discussion